 The Midwestern superstore chain dropped its mask requirement for fully vaccinated shoppers on May 17.
 "We ask all customers who are not fully vaccinated with the COVID-19 vaccine to wear a mask while they shop at our stores and maintain social distancing," the company says on its COVID-19 information page.

 The corporate parent of northeastern supermarkets ShopRite, Price Rite and the Fresh Grocer says in its FAQs on store safety that it has has lifted mask mandates for fully vaccinated customers and staff in accordance with policies in the states where it operates.
 Masks are requested for unvaccinated shoppers and required for unvaccinated store employees.

 NRF rank: 30

 U.S. stores: 1,805

-The off-price department store started “requiring all customers and associates to wear a face covering” on Aug.
-3 and continues to do so, according to its store safety guidelines.
+The off-price department store started “requiring all customers and associates to wear a face covering” in August 2020 and continues to do so, according to its store safety guidelines.

 NRF rank: 31

 U.S. stores: 2,200